 If we do a Code Review, we are partly trying to minimise the risks of bugs slipping through into production, and also manage the Key-Man Risk of knowledge not being widely-enough shared.

-If we write Unit Tests, we’re addressing the risk of bugs going to pro-duction, but we’re also mitigating against the risk of regression, and future changes breaking our existing functionality.
+If we write Unit Tests, we’re addressing the risk of bugs going to production, but we’re also mitigating against the risk of regression, and future changes breaking our existing functionality.

 If we enter into a contract with a supplier, we are mitigating the risk of the supplier vanishing and leaving us exposed.
 With the contract in place, we have legal recourse against this risk.